lensesio/lenses-helm-charts/charts/lenses-hq/README.md

 ## Introduction

+In the past, Lenses v5 represented one UI per Kafka cluster which led to managing dozens of UI, user permissions per UI and many more.

+With Panoptes, we shrunk Lenses to only one UI called Lenses HQ where all administrative work is being done.
+Lenses Agent still has to be deployed and connected to HQ in order to collect information from connections (Kafka / Schema Registry / Connect Clusters / SQL Processors).
+After logging-in to HQ, user has ability to view all its topics / write sql queries and many more across all clusters access has been given to under single pane of glass.

 ## Prerequisistes
 - Kubernetes 1.23+
+- SAML (SSO)
 - Helm 3.8.0+
 - Postgres database
 -  *External secret operator (in case of `ExternalSecret` usage)